MIT-Emerging-Talent/2024-group-11-cdsp/README.md

 - **Defining the Issue:** Analyze statements from various stakeholder groups to identify key challenges and opportunities in waste management.
 - **Generating Ideas and Making Progress:** Engage in collaborative brainstorming sessions to devise innovative solutions.
 Test these ideas through simulations or small-scale projects, continuously iterating based on feedback and data analysis.

+## Our Research Work

+Our team is engaged in research in the field of Data Science, focusing on the implementation of zero waste programs.
+Learning from practical experience and utilizing modern data analysis methods, we aim to develop our skills and make a significant contribution to this field.

+For more details on our own experience, please refer to [our_experience.md](milestone\milestone_2\our_experience.md).

 ## Contributing

 We welcome contributions from individuals and organizations passionate about waste management and sustainability.
 To contribute, please follow these guidelines: